Here’s what you need to do to set up an LLC…

 The Filing fee for a California Articles of Organization is $70.

-Then you will need to draft an Operating Agreement which a business lawyer can draft for you.
+Then you will need to draft an Operating Agreement that a business lawyer can draft for you.

 Then apply for an Employer Identification Number (EIN) with the IRS as noted above.